BDCC Location and Site Services: Site Selection, Development, Facilities Expansions and More

-The BDCC owns and operates over 500,000 sf of commercial and industrial space.
+The BDCC owns and operates over 500,000 sf of commercial and industrial space with 85 tenants and over 400 employees.
 We can provide new businesses with space in one of our Brattleboro sites.
 We also work with our tenants who need to adapt or expand space in order to grow their businesses.

 Pictured on the right is True North Granola, one of the BDCC tenants who have grown their business in the Cotton Mill building.

 To inquire about BDCC Development Services for real estate acquisition or expansion, please contact Adam Grinold at email@example.com

 For more information BDCC services for business growth, attraction, and retention (including commercial real estate and financing opportunities), click here.

 BDCC Facilitates Complex Deals to Help Businesses Locate, Grow and Thrive in the Region